 With some of the most spectacular seaside views in Pebble Beach, The Links at Spanish Bay was the first true links course built in the US in many decades.
 It sits amongst the seeping sand dunes along the peninsula’s 17-Mile Drive.

 This par-72 course is famous for its spectacular coastal views that briefly wraps around the towering Monterey Pines before finishing along the white sand Beach along the coast.
 Another course that ranked amongst the best public courses in the state and the country, as well as each year hosting the pros during the TaylorMade Pebble Beach Invitational.

 If you’re lucky enough to be on the course as the sun sets, be sure to listen out for The Spanish Bay Bagpiper, who puts the course to bed every day with the most incredible tunes that echo around the wind-swept coast.

 The oldest golf course in continuous operation in the West, the Del Monte Golf Course has played a huge part in popularizing the game since its inception in 1897.
 With 6,357 yards of golf for a par-72, this hidden gem at Pebble Beach Resort features exceptional year round conditions with challenging par-3’s and immaculate greens.
 It’s very easy to see why professional Peter Hay settled as Head Professional here.

 Another iconic part of the Pebble Beach Resort is The Hay, revolutionized by Peter Hay in 1957 and reimagined by Tiger Woods in 2021.
-The Hay was designed to attract and engage golfers of any age and ability.
+The Hay short course was designed to attract and engage golfers of any age and ability.